Shrivallabha/Streaming-Data-Analysis-for-Household-Energy-Consumption/README.md

 # CSYE7245 Real-time Streaming Data Analysis for Household Energy Consumption

-This repository contains a serverless architecture for streaming data analysis, that is robust and can be scaled to incoroprate a multitude of users by using concurrency in lambda functions.
+This repository contains a serverless architecture for streaming data analysis that is robust and can be scaled to incoroprate a multitude of users by using concurrency in lambda functions.
 This project uses the AWS architecture, mainly - Amazon Kinesis, Amazon SageMaker and AWS Lambda functions.

 **Team 1 - Members:**<br />
 Pramod P Pai <br />